 Allow yourself at least six months to a year to plan your reunion, especially if you have a large group or if you're booking flights or vacation rentals.
 You'll get more choices and lower prices if you book well in advance.

 Your first step should be to nominate a group leader who can take charge of planning the reunion.
-Key tasks include researching a destination, booking accommodations, collecting and managing funds, keeping the group informed and planning activities.
+Key tasks include researching a destination, booking acommodations, collecting and managing funds, keeping the group informed and planning activities.
 For larger groups, you'll probably want to put together a committee to split the duties.

 Once you've picked a leader (or several), you'll need to survey the whole family and make a few basic decisions.
 How big will your group be?
 How far is everyone willing to travel, and how much will they be able to spend?
 If your family is on a tight budget, you may want to consider a short, convenient getaway, like a weekend at a nearby park.
-If you've got a gang of globetrotters, you can think bigger, like the Caribbean or a week on the beach in Mexico.
+If you've got a gang of globetrotters, you can think bigger, like an all-inclusive Caribbean getaway or a week on the beach in Mexico.